 1. Market Research

-Before you do anything else for your restaurant site selection, you must do a market research of the location where you wish to open your restaurant.
-The area where you are going to open a restaurant must be scrutinized on all levels: right from the existing competition to your potential customers.
+Before you do anything else for your restaurant site selection, you must do market research and industry analysis on the location where you wish to open your restaurant.
+The area where you are going to open a restaurant must be scrutinized on all levels: right from the current competition to your potential customers.

 You must also do a demographic survey to understand and identify the potential customer base, and their eating preferences.
-For example, an expensive fine dining restaurant at an area majorly populated by students and youngsters is not going to do well.
+For example, an expensive excellent dining restaurant in an area majorly populated by students and youngsters is not going to do well.